kaiquebarreto/hello_word/README.md

-# hello_word
+# Primeiro Projeto em Flutter

-A new Flutter project.
+Estudo sobre Flutter iniciado
 ## Getting Started

 This project is a starting point for a Flutter application.